13 Sunburn Myths That Are Damaging Your Skin

 Myth: If you get a sunburn, it just has to run its course

 To a degree, this is true, but there are some things you can do to mitigate its effects.
-“If you catch a sunburn early—as soon as you feel the tingle—you can slow it down with a non-steroidal anti-inflammatory drug like Aleve or Advil,” says Christopher Huerter, MD, associate professor of medicine and chief of dermatology at Creighton University School of Medicine in Omaha.
+“If you catch a sunburn early—as soon as you feel the tingle—you can slow it down and reduce the severity with a non-steroidal anti-inflammatory drug like Aleve or Advil,” says Christopher Huerter, MD, associate professor of medicine and chief of dermatology at Creighton University School of Medicine in Omaha.
 After that, cold compresses, aloe, and those same medications can take the edge off.
 But there are times when you should see a doctor, like if your sunburn results in a fever and chills.
 In that case, says Dr. Huerter, “we would give [patients] a dose of oral corticosteroid, like prednisone.”
 Check out these 11 sunburn remedies that actually work.

 - American Academy of Dermatology: “Skin Cancer Incidence Rates”